Nicolau Lobato Presidential Palace

 The Nicolau Lobato Presidential Palace (Palácio Presidencial Nicolau Lobato, Palásiu Prezidensiál Nicolau Lobato) is the official workplace of the President of the Democratic Republic of Timor-Leste.
-It is located in Avenida Presidente Nicolau Lobato, Bairro Pite, a suco of Dili, the capital city of East Timor, and has been the workplace of the President since 2009.
+It is located in Avenida Presidente Nicolau Lobato, Bairro Pite, a suco of Dili, the capital city of Timor-Leste, and has been the workplace of the President since 2009.

 History

-When East Timor resumed independence in May 2002, the new President, Xanana Gusmão, considered that he needed to have a presidential office discrete from the one occupied by the Constitutional Government, then headed by Prime Minister Mari Alkatiri.
+When Timor-Leste resumed independence in May 2002, the new President, Xanana Gusmão, considered that he needed to have a presidential office discrete from the one occupied by the Constitutional Government, then headed by Prime Minister Mari Alkatiri.
 Gusmão therefore set up a separate presidential office in a burned-out building, which he named the Palácio das Cinzas.

 However, the President did not also intend that this makeshift and unconventional office arrangement would be permanent.
 By 2003, plans had already been drawn up for a more comfortable palace, and the Chinese government had offered to help fund its construction.